asmeta/asmeta/code/experimental/asmetal2java/asmetal2java_codegen/README.md

 ### application
 The application package is responsible for exposing the methods to interact with the application from the outside, this is the task of the **Translator** interface, which is implemented by the **TranslatorImpl** class.
-The **FileManager** class providing support to the TranslatorImpl class for file writing operations, providing the paths to the folders and allows the communication with the generators and the compiler.
+The **FileManager** class provides support to the TranslatorImpl class for file writing operations, providing the paths to the folders and allows the communication with the generators and the compiler.
 There is also the custom exception **AsmParsingException** that handles the case of .asm file parsing error.
 ### generator
 In the generator package there are all the generator classes of this application, so we can find the abstract parent class **AsmToJavaGenerator** that provides the `compileAndWrite(...)` method that is redefined in all the specific generators for a more accurate generation.